 In every step of the sequence, two wires are always set to opposite polarities.
 Because of this, it’s possible to control steppers with only two wires instead of four, with a slightly more complex circuit.
 By using an NPN transistor on each pair of wires, you can turn one off while the other goes on.
 The transistor’s base is connected to the first pin via a 1-kilohm resistor and to the output pin of the microcontroller.
 The second pin is connected to +5V through a 10-kilohm pullup resistor, and the transistor’s collector is also attached to that pin.
 The transistor’s emitter goes to ground.
 When the transistor turns on, it provides a path of least resistance to ground for the current coming through the pullup resistor, and grounds the second H-bridge pin at the same time.
 So pulling the microcontroller’s output pin takes the first H-bridge pin high and the second pin low simultaneously.
 Duplicate this circuit for the third and fourth pins of the H-bridge, and you’ve got two-wire control of the bridge and the motor.

-The circuits for two-wire stepping are as follows.
+The circuits for two-wire stepping are shown in Figure 7 and Figure 8.
 The circuits for a unipolar and for a bipolar motor are the same, except for the center wire of the unipolar motor:

 Unipolar stepper two-wire circuit: